ar-kai-ve/ar-kai-ve/README.md

 ---

 ### About Me
 📍 Based in Auckland, New Zealand.
-From Seoul, Korea.
 🎓 Studied Statistics & Psychology at the University of Auckland
 🪄 I turn data into stories – clean, clear, and clever
 🖤 Obsessed with making dashboards that make sense